 Can I still visit Trinity Hill?

 The most important thing for Forestry England is to keep the public, our staff, and contractors safe.
-Trinity Hill is still open for you to visit, but please follow all signs, diversions and closures at all times.
+To help us complete this work, we have temporarily closed the car park at Trinity Hill.
+Please follow all signs, diversions and closures at all times.
 These are for your safety, whether or not you can see or hear us working.
 This will help us to finish working as quickly as possible.
 Forestry work is very hazardous.
 A falling tree can weigh several tonnes and hit the ground at nearly 60mph.
 If a harvesting machine chainsaw snaps, it can fly through the forest like a bullet.

 What about the wildlife?